 You may wonder, how far is Fukuoka from Tokyo?
 Tokyo is located on the main island of Honshu, while Fukuoka is on the southwestern island of Kyushu.
 This trip of approximately 1,000km is one of the longest train trips you can make in Japan.
 The Shinkansen trains actually pass through an undersea tunnel between the islands, and the entire trip takes about six hours.

-Osaka to Fukuoka by train
+Osaka and Kyoto to Fukuoka

 If you are traveling from Kyoto or Osaka to Fukuoka, you will likewise take the Sakura train on the Sanyo Shinkansen line, departing from Kyoto Station or Shin-Osaka Station and arriving at Hakata Station.